keyboard_arrow_up

 Electroplating

 A process by which metal ions are attracted to a solid metal electrode.
-As the ions bind to the surface of the metal, they become a thin coating, which forms a protective layer to prevent corrosion.
+As the ions bind to the surface of the metal, they become a thin coating, which forms a protective layer to prevent corrosion and wear.

 Extractive Metallurgy